Categorification of Harder-Narasimhan Theory via slope functions

-\begin{defn}Let $E$ be a non-empty object set and $\Gamma$ be an admissible collection of subsets of $E$.
-We call \emph{filtration} of $E$ a finite sequence of elements in $\Gamma$ where $\boldsymbol{0}$ is the smallest element in $\Gamma$ . \end{defn}
+\begin{defn}Let $\Gamma$ be a bounded lattice and $E$ be the largest element of $\Gamma$.
+We call a \emph{filtration} of $E$ a finite sequence of elements in $\Gamma$, where $\boldsymbol{0}$ is the smallest element of $\Gamma$. \end{defn}

-\begin{thm} Let $E$ be a non-zero object of the small proto-abelian category $\mathcal{C}$, which satisfies Noetherian and Artinian conditions, and let $\mu:S^0_E\rightarrow \Lambda$ be a slope function satisfying strong slope inequality.
-There exists a filtration
+\begin{thm} (Existence of Harder-Narasimhan filtration) Let $E$ be a non-zero object of a small proto-abelian category $\mathcal{C}$, which satisfies Noetherian and Artinian conditions, and let $\mu:S^0_E\rightarrow \Lambda$ be a slope function satisfying the strong slope inequality.
+Then there exists a filtration of $E$,